Bemused vs Amused: It doesn't mean what you think it means

 | Amused | Entertained, smiling, or finding something funny. | If laughter, enjoyment, or delight fits, use amused. |

-Comparison: facial Expressions
+Comparison: Facial Expressions

 | Word | Facial Expression | Meaning |